Skip to main content

 Limitations & good to know

 • Plan mode is for starting a project.
-To change an existing one, prompt it in Build mode.
+To change an existing project, prompt it in Build mode.

 FAQ